streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

     ![](/images/offloaders/aws-s3/create-s3-2.png)

-4. In **Bucket settings for Block Public Access**, choose the Block Public Access settings that you want to apply to the bucket.
+4. In **Bucket settings for Block Public Access**, choose the block public access settings that you want to apply to the bucket.

     ![](/images/offloaders/aws-s3/create-s3-3.png)